 The Safety Case needs to be a summary of aspects of the operation of the offshore installation involved.
 It should contain details of the systems on board the unit which are considered to be safety critical.
 It should summarise the safety management system, it should contain details of the risk assessment process undertaken to identify and reduce the frequency and consequences of major hazards and it should be provided with details of the emergency procedures and systems in place.

-In any Safety Case which is going to require HSE approval, the section on emergency response should be a summary of the PFEER (Prevention of Fire Explosion and Emergency Response Regulations) assessment.
+In any Safety Case which is going to require UK CA acceptance, the section on emergency response should be a summary of the PFEER (Prevention of Fire Explosion and Emergency Response Regulations) assessment.